chregu/cf-symfony-example/README.md

 This is a ready-to-run example to get Symfony Apps running on Cloud Foundry.
 This is for the php_buildpack 3.0 available here [https://github.com/cloudfoundry/php-buildpack](https://github.com/cloudfoundry/php-buildpack)

-How have to change/add the following stuff to make it running
+You have to change/add the following stuff to make it running

 ## manifest.yml